“Super sound, comfort, and battery life set a new standard for $100 headphones.”

 You don’t get a huge wireless range from the Elite 45h — just 33 feet under ideal conditions — but just like Jabra’s other products, it’s a stable and reliable connection which never falters.

 Remember when I said I didn’t think you’d mind that there’s no analog headphone connection on the Elite 45h?
-Well, that’s because wired connections on wireless headphones have really only existed to calm the range anxiety nerves of folks who worry about running out of battery.
+Well, that’s because wired connections on

 With the Elite 45h’s extraordinary 50 hours of run-time between charges, that anxiety should now be a thing of the past.